IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

 ...
 ```

-These files describe what bundles are allocated to a certain user.
+These files describe, what bundles are allocated to a certain user.
 The name of the files indicate which user the assignment belongs to e.g. `raphael.winkelmann_bundleList.json`.
 As of emuR version 2.0.4.9000 (currently only available on GitHub with `devtools::install_github("IPS-LMU/emuR")`) it is possible to read and write these bundle lists:

 ```r